Bean-to-Bar

 Single origin chocolate and terroir

-The cacao plant is similar to wine and coffee: it absorbs aromas and characteristics of the environment and the region in which it grows.
+The cocoa plant is similar to wine and coffee: it absorbs aromas and properties of the environment and the region in which it grows.
 The concept of 'terroir' is probably not unfamiliar to the casual wine drinker.
-And it's equally true of chocolate.
-In this sense, the taste of chocolate - like wine or coffee - can be described with similar vocabulary.
-For example, chocolate from certain regions is particularly fruity, flowery, earthy or even berry... just to name a few terms.
+And it applies equally to chocolate.
+In this sense, the taste of chocolate – like wine or coffee – can be described using similar vocabulary.
+For example, chocolates from certain regions are particularly fruity, floral, earthy or berry-like... to name just a few terms.

-When cocoa beans from different countries of origin are mixed, their specific 'terroir' – ie the special taste of the region or even of the individual farm ('single plantation': as with Soklet or Auro ) – is lost.
+When cocoa beans from different countries of origin are mixed, their specific 'terroir' - i.e. the special taste of the region or even the individual farm ('single plantation': like Soklet or Auro ) - is lost.
 This is almost always the case with supermarket chocolates!
-It's all about speed, cheap prices and getting a consistent taste experience.
-That is why the cocoa is mostly imported from African countries such as Ghana or the Ivory Coast - often already as a finished cocoa mass - and then processed into a uniform end product.
-Since the cocoa beans are often less tasty, they are subjected to heavy roasting.
-The result is practically the opposite of the idea behind 'Single Origin': ugly uniformity with a lot of sugar and other additives.
+The main thing here is speed, low prices and getting a consistent taste experience.
+That's why the cocoa is usually imported from African countries such as Ghana or Ivory Coast - often as finished cocoa mass - and then processed into a uniform end product.
+Since these are often less tasty cocoa beans, they are subjected to strong roasting.
+The result is basically the opposite of the idea behind 'Single Origin': bland uniformity with a lot of sugar and other additives.

-Of course there are also good 'blends' – ie chocolate with cocoa beans from different countries – which are still extremely good.
-Depending on the properties of the cocoa beans, a beautifully balanced chocolate can come out, just like with coffee.
-So if you come across a really tasty 'Blend' chocolate, you shouldn't ignore it.
-Ultimately, it's all about whether you like the chocolate.
+Of course, there are also good 'blends' - i.e. chocolates with cocoa beans from different countries - that are still extremely good.
+Depending on the properties of the cocoa beans, as with coffee, a beautifully balanced chocolate can result.
+So if you come across a really delicious 'blend' chocolate, you shouldn't ignore it.
+Ultimately, the most important thing is whether you like the chocolate.
 As with single origin chocolates, your main focus should be on the origin of the cocoa beans and a transparent chocolate supply chain.
 And this is often particularly difficult with so-called 'blends'.
-This is one of the reasons why we almost exclusively have single origin chocolates in our shop.
+This is also why we almost exclusively have single origin chocolates in our shop.

 'Single Origin' as a quality feature?

-Unfortunately, while we praise the concept of 'single origin' so much, it is also known to many of the marketing departments of larger chocolate manufacturers.
-And unfortunately, these are often more about sales than about taste.
-As mentioned above, it is not enough for a chocolate to say 'single origin'.
+Even though we praise the 'Single Origin' concept so much, it is unfortunately also known to many marketing departments of larger chocolate manufacturers.
+And unfortunately, these are often more concerned with sales than with taste.
+As already mentioned above, it is not enough if a chocolate says 'Single Origin'.
 Just like a 'blend' doesn't have to mean anything bad.
 A good example is Ghana: Of course it's nice when all the cocoa beans in a bar come from Ghana.
-Unfortunately, this does not make the chocolate tasty, fair or sustainable.
-In Ghana in particular, it is difficult to get really fair and sustainably grown cocoa beans.
-And if Ghana were to provide particularly different flavors in different regions, for example, it would be a shame if all the cocoa beans were simply thrown together.
+Unfortunately, this doesn't make the chocolate tasty, fair or sustainable.
+In Ghana in particular, it is difficult to get truly fair and sustainably grown cocoa beans.
+And if Ghana, for example, were to provide particularly different flavors in different regions, it would be a shame if all the cocoa beans were simply thrown together.

-It is the case in Venezuela, for example, that the different regions offer such exciting tastes that a chocolate made with cocoa beans from all over Venezuela would probably be less exciting.
+In Venezuela, for example, the different regions offer such exciting flavors that a chocolate made with cocoa beans from all over Venezuela would probably be less exciting.
 However, a chocolate from the Chuao region could be particularly exciting.
 This would then be 'Single Region' or even 'Single Farm/Plantation'.
-Incidentally, it can be particularly exciting to compare several chocolates from different regions of the country with the same cocoa content (around 70% if possible).
+By the way, it can be particularly exciting to compare several chocolates from different regions of the country with the same cocoa content (preferably around 70%).

 Fair, fairer, origin chocolate

-It doesn't matter whether it's 'Single Farm', 'Single Origin' or 'Blend'.
-The most important question is not where the beans come from, but whether the cocoa beans come from fair and social conditions.
-You can either check this yourself...or buy chocolate directly from us ;-).
-Because we take a very close look at all producers, ask questions, visit them and check the cocoa cooperatives as best we can.
-Incidentally, where we can, we buy the chocolate directly from manufacturers in the countries of origin.
-Because even with fair conditions and direct trading of cocoa beans, the majority of the turnover always remains with the chocolate manufacturer (at least 30% +).
+No matter whether 'Single Farm', 'Single Origin' or 'Blend'.
+The most important question is not the origin of the beans, but whether the cocoa beans come from fair and social conditions.
+You can either check this yourself...or purchase chocolate directly from us ;-).
+Because we look closely at all the manufacturers, ask questions, visit them and check the cocoa cooperatives as best we can.
+Wherever we can, we buy the chocolates directly from manufacturers in the countries of origin.
+Because even with fair conditions and direct trading of cocoa beans, the majority of sales always remain with the chocolate manufacturer (at least 30% +).

 You can also find single-origin chocolates in our shop in our tasting boxes or at our virtual chocolate tasting team events .